SinghAditi12/PLL_Sky130_Workshop_VSD/README.md

 # Day1 - Introduction to PLL and its components

 ## Introduction to PLL
   PLL or the Phase Locked Loop checks the ouput phase of a Voltage Controlled Oscillator and compares it with the phase of the input signal.
+In this workshop, we had to design the   PLL with Google Skywater130